ingakv/gogame/README.md

 - I came upon a problem when working on loading in the textures where launching the exe file would take up a lot of memory and eventually crash.
 I solved this by loading in the textures and the font I used for the on screen printing, into the initialWorld, rather than loading inside of the draw functions
 - I have focused on one issue or feature at a time.
 And have made a commit each time a fix or feature has either been fully implemented or I made major progress on it.

   - An example of this is when I decided to change the method of capture.
-At first I did this by going through the individual markers / stones, and after figuring out I couldn't track the groups of stones this way, I searched through the groups.
+At first I did this by going through the individual stones, and after figuring out I couldn't track the groups of stones this way, I searched through the groups.
 I would commit when I would get the new feature to work, before it was implemented etc.
 - I have followed the commit message standard to the best of my ability